jxmot/php-file-upload/README.md

     * Changed the uploaded file size calculation from `($filesize / 1024)` to `(($filesize / 1024) | 0)` which removes digits to the *right* of the decimal point.
     * The logic around the calls to `die()` have been rewritten to fall through to the event trigger.
 The event payload contains an error code and an error message string.

-# Running the Application
+# Running the Applications

 Place the following into a folder within the *document root* of your server -

 ```
 / document root folder
       |
       ---- test/                    <- you will create this folder
               |
               ---- index.php        <- add this file to the new folder
               |
               ---- upload.php       <- add this one
               |
+              |
+              ---- index-dnd.html   <- file drag and drop demo
+              |
+              ---- upload-dnd.pnp   <- modified version of upload.php
+              |
+              |
               ---- phpinfo.php      <- and this one too, just in case
               |
               ---- upload/          <- this folder must be created
 ```

+## Form Based File Upload

 **NOTE :** I was using *Chrome* during the following steps :